kycdao/kycdao-ios-sdk/Sources/KycDao.docc/Onboarding.md

 3. Gather some personal information from the user
 4. Confirm the email address
 5. Verification
+6. Select membership
-6. Select NFT image to mint
+7. Select NFT image to mint
-7. Mint NFT
+8. Mint NFT

 The user can end up at almost any point of the verification process.
 It is important to manage that users may interrupt the process and return later to complete the flow.
 You can determine the next step of the user using various state properties of the ``VerificationSession``, for example ``VerificationSession/disclaimerAccepted``.
 Keep in mind that these values may change for an existing user.
 For example the disclaimer acceptance will be reseted if the contents of the disclaimer change and a new user consent is required.